murat-polat/jupyterhub-xblock/README.md

 ![](/src/JupyterLab.jpg)

-Now you can write your entyre course with Jupyter tools :)
+Now you can write your entire course with Jupyter tools :)